kevchant/AzureDevOps-SynapseServerlessSQLPool/README.md

 # Azure Synapse Serverless SQL Pool Database Project

 Example of a Migration-Based deployment that deploys to an Azure Synapse serverless SQL Pool using Azure DevOps.
+Based on a blog post I wrote called 'CI/CD for serverless SQL pools using Azure DevOps' (https://bit.ly/3FWCHQl).

 It uses a YAML pipeline, which is in the AzureDevOpsTemplates folder.